liuweichaox/DataAcquisition/docs/configuration.en.md

 ## Next Steps

-After configuration, you can:
+After configuration, we recommend continuing to learn:

 - Read [API Usage Examples](api-usage.en.md) to learn how to query data and manage the system via API
-- Read [Performance Optimization Recommendations](performance.en.md) to learn how to optimize system performance
-- Read [FAQ](faq.en.md) for more help